gauravbhand1611/oms-documentation/gorjana/flows/products/Service-products/Gift Wrapping.md

 - Customers select the gift wrapper design (e.g., **"With Love Wrapper"**).

 ### Adding a Gift Note (Optional)
-- Customers have the option to add a personalized note with the gift wrap.
-- They can enter a custom message, which will appear on the gift.
+- Customers have the option to add a personalized note that will appear on the gift.

 ## Order Handling
 The order handling process smoothly manages gift wrapping choices from Shopify to HotWax OMS and then to NetSuite, making the fulfillment process efficient and automated.